-Drop/Add Fee.
+Drop/Add Fee

 A student making a course change or changes after payment of initial tuition and fees may be charged for each change.

-This fee is nonrefundable.
+Installment Handling Fees

-Installment Handling Fees.
-Tuition and fees during the fall and spring semesters may be paid by one of two options:
+Tuition and fees may be paid by one of two options:

 - 1. Full payment of tuition and fees by the twentieth day of class or - 2.
-One-half payment of tuition and fees by the twentieth day of class, one-fourth by the start of the sixth week, and one-fourth by the start of the eleventh week.
+Enrollment in the university installment plan by the 20th class day for the Fall and Spring semesters, or by the 15th class day for Summer semesters.

-Students electing to pay their tuition and fees on the installment plan will be assessed a handling fee for the three-payment plan.
+Students electing to pay their tuition and fees on the installment plan will be assessed a handling fee for the installment plan.
 Students are also assessed a fee for each delinquent payment.
 These fees are nonrefundable.